-“Lojong” is the Tibetan word usually translated as “mind-training,” but I don’t find this translation terribly appropriate, because it seems to imply an exclusively intellectual activity to most people.
+“Lojong” is the Tibetan word usually translated as “mind training,” but I don’t find this translation terribly appropriate, because it seems to imply an exclusively intellectual activity to most people.
 “Lo” means “attitude” while “jong” means both “to cleanse” and “to train,” in the sense of removing negative attitudes and building up more positive ones.
 The essential purpose of lojong practices is to cleanse our minds and hearts of negative attitudes, and to train in positive ones to replace them.

-The lojong practices came to Tibet from India in the early eleventh century with Atisha, integrated into the Kadam tradition and then incorporated into all four schools of Tibetan Buddhism.
+The lojong practices came to Tibet from India in the early 11th century with Atisha, integrated into the Kadam tradition and then incorporated into all four schools of Tibetan Buddhism.
 In fact, these teachings are one of the basic teachings that bind all of the traditions together, with the only significant difference in the various commentaries being each school’s interpretation and explanation of voidness.

 The two lineages differ in their arrangement of several lines in the verses, and the inclusion of some lines not found in the other.
 Even within each lineage, several versions of the texts exist, and His Holiness the Dalai Lama has explained that these differences are not significant, because the intended meaning is the same in all of them.
-Here, we’ll be looking at the Togmey-zangpo edition, following the explanation of it I received from Tsenzhab Serkong Rinpoche, supplemented with some points from Geshe Ngawang Dhargyey.
+Here, we’ll be looking at the Togme Zangpo edition, following the explanation of it I received from Tsenshap Serkong Rinpoche, supplemented with some points from Geshe Ngawang Dhargyey.

 First Point: The Preliminaries